 Thank you Martin.
 Let's dig in, look at some examples and I'll hand things over to Rob Griggs in Minneapolis for some retention plan case studies.
 Rob?

 Sadly, too many transactions end on a whimper.
-A local filing in some county courthouse, a couple of emails and a wire transfer.
-The days of the big paper contracts being signed and all night parties other stuff or movies.
+A local filing in some county courthouse, a couple of emails, and a wire transfer.
+The days of the big paper contracts being signed and all-night parties other stuff for movies.
 Be sure that everyone is briefed on all the positives moving forward.
 And what an extraordinary milestone you've achieved together, and then do something to celebrate.
-Here at Corum we celebrate by taking clients as our guests to Angueira, the last island out in the Gulf of Alaska.
+Here at Corum, we celebrate by taking clients as our guests to Angueira, the last island out in the Gulf of Alaska.
 Home of the trophy salmon and Halibut.
 We also celebrate by taking those who have completed a transaction to our company compound in Laredo, Mexico.
 Be creative.
-The key we found is to do something together that is beyond just having a fancy dinner, something that gives you an opportunity to truly celebrate what is a landmark achievement and hopefully reflect on the new chapters of life a head of you.
+The key we found is to do something together that is beyond just having a fancy dinner, something that gives you an opportunity to truly celebrate what is a landmark achievement and hopefully reflect on the new chapters of life ahead of you.

 Thanks, Dan.
 Now, let's wrap up with some summing up advice from our President.
 Joel Osbourne.
 Don't shortcut the process.
 Joel